Enjoy Dresden in its Christmas livery

 - Day 3: Monday 25 December

-- This first part of the morning will be free for independent explorations and some may wish to attend one of the Christmas Services?
-There will then be a gentle, mid-morning guided stroll through the historic centre, including the Zwinger Palace complex, designed by Matthaeus Daniel Pöppelmann and built for festivals and tournaments and one of the great architectural jewels of the city.
-We continue for our Christmas Day lunch, followed by some free time before an evening performance of Tchaikovsky’s enchanting ballet at 6 pm, The Nutcracker.
-Tickets in the First Sector are £94.00.
-Should you wish to book, please contact the office.
+- This morning will be free for independent explorations, and some may wish to attend one of the Christmas Services?
+We meet at midday and visit the Zwinger Palace complex, designed by Matthaeus Daniel Pöppelmann and built for festivals and tournaments and one of the great architectural jewels of the city.
+The early afternoon will be devoted to a first visit to the city’s most important gallery, the Gemäldegalerie.
+This has one of Europe’s greatest collections of paintings, including Raphael’s Sistine Madonna, two paintings by Vermeer, not to mention a truly stunning group of view paintings of Dresden by Bellotto.
+We continue for our Christmas Day lunch, followed by some free time.
+There will be an evening performance at the Semper Opera of Puccini’s wonderful La Bohème.
+Tickets can be booked for £107, please contact the office.

 - Day 4: Tuesday 26 December

 - The Residenzschloss or Royal Palace is a modern recreation of the mostly Renaissance building lived in by the Wettin Electors and Kings of Saxony over many centuries.
 The quality of the restoration is amazing.
 Our visit will be broken by a group lunch in a local restaurant after which we return to the Palace to visit the justly famed historic Green Vault where we shall find displayed some truly astonishing items from the Wettin family’s Treasury.
 The evening will be free and dinner is not included tonight.
 There will be an evening performance at the Semper Opera of Humperdinck’s fairy-tale opera Hansel and Gretel.
 Tickets can be booked for £115, please contact the office.